opensearch-project/sql/docs/dev/Testing.md

 ### 3.3 Test Runner

-To simplify the test and be confident about the test result, Test Runner runs query by JDBC driver of OpenDistro SQL and other databases.
+To simplify the test and be confident about the test result, Test Runner runs query by JDBC driver of OpenSearch SQL and other databases.
 In this case we don’t need to parse the data format returned from our plugin.
 And obviously another benefit is the correctness of JDBC driver is also covered.

 ![How We Do Comparison Test](img/how-we-do-comparison-test.png)